15 FAM 160

 15 FAM 169.1 Energy Management and Controls

 a.
 Posts should reduce energy consumption and costs by using energy efficient products and practices.
+Please reference OBO's Sample Green Operating Policies for posts.
 To the extent possible, posts must require vendors and suppliers to provide appropriate data that can be evaluated to assess the lifecycle costs of goods and equipment, including building systems components, lighting systems, and other energy-consuming appliances and equipment.
 Posts must provide OBO with routine utility cost and consumption data by means of the online “utility portal” or alternative method.
 OBO must work toward automating this data collecting process in an effort to increase accuracy and reduce the reporting burden on post.
 Information gained from utilities reporting must be used to inform energy savings opportunities for post and the Department.

 b.
 In posts where USAID missions are co-located in facilities with Department of State, post facility managers must include respective USAID missions’ cost and consumption data in OBO’s “utility portal” or alternative system.
 In those locations where USAID manages its own facilities (non-co-located), USAID executive officers are required to report their respective mission’s energy cost and consumption data to USAID/W per annual instructions issued by M/MS/OMD.

 c.
 In addition, a vigorous policy should be pursued for turning off appliances, equipment, and lighting when not required in all nonresidential and residential space.
 OBO (for Department of State facilities) or USAID/W - M/MS/OMD (for USAID-managed facilities) can assist posts by providing product information, assistance with audits of utility consumption, and information on energy-saving techniques.
-Large-scale conversion programs may be funded as repair and improvement (R&I) with OBO or USAID/W - M/MS/OMD approval.
+Large-scale conversion programs may be funded as Sustainment, Restoration and Modernization with OBO or USAID/W - M/MS/OMD approval.

 15 FAM 169.2 Residential Cost Controls for Utilities